amitaysoffer/fund-explorer-page/README.md

 ## Technical Notes

-- When a user selects a filter and then clicks the Show Managers button, all filters are cleared.
-- The same applies to managers.
-If a manager is selected and the user clicks Clear Managers, all filters done by manager cards are cleared.
 - Some funds don't have managers.
 I wasn't sure if I should add managers or not.
 Again, I didn't want to overcomplicate the design.
 I was told that I can "Feel free to add more managers," but by doing so, I might break parts of the design, like the region of each manager.
 So I decided to leave some funds without a manager, just as the design shows.